refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useModalForm.md

 ### `show`

-A function that can show the modal.
+`show` is a function that can show the modal.

 ```tsx
 const {